Shopping and Personalisation

-My grandmother, for example, was used to getting a personalised service from her local shopkeeper when she was younger, a person who she saw every week and was on first name terms with.
+My grandmother, for example, was used to getting a personalised service from her local shopkeeper when she was younger, a person she saw every week and was on first-name terms with.
 He would bring out her favourites and knew how she liked her groceries packed.

-As time went by and people stopped shopping so much at independent local stores and went to out of town industrial parks to shop at chain stores, the personal service that people like my grandmother received steadily decreased.
+As time passed and people stopped shopping so much at independent local stores and went to out-of-town industrial parks to shop at chain stores, the personal service that people like my grandmother received steadily decreased.

 However, this personal service was almost lost completely with the advent of online shopping.
-Technology when online shopping first became a part of our lives was so poor in comparison to today's standards, it was simply impossible for stores to tell who was ordering what and to connect it to their past purchases or future potential purchases.
+When online shopping first became a part of our lives, technology was so poor compared to today's standards that it was impossible for stores to tell who was ordering what and to connect it to their past purchases or future potential purchases.

 Technology and Personalisation

-As time has gone by and technology has evolved we are starting to see signs of the personal touch coming back into play.
+As technology has evolved, the personal touch has come back into play.

-Customers who sign up for online accounts with companies can receive personalised emails informing them of latest offers and even related products based on previous orders.
+Customers who sign up for online accounts with companies receive personalised emails informing them of the latest offers and even related products based on previous orders.

-The creation of retargeting and remarketing within paid advertising has allowed for eCommerce stores to market to customers who have left their online store without making a purchase.
-This is driving an increase in returning customers to pick up products that they would otherwise have forgotten about.
+The creation of retargeting and remarketing within paid advertising has allowed businesses to market to customers who have left their online store without making a purchase.
+This is driving an increase in returning customers to pick up products they would otherwise have forgotten about.

 Data and Personalisation

-An explosion of data such as customer’s birthdays, relationship status, preferred brands and regional location becoming more readily available has seen an increase in shops reaching out to individual customers in their preferred manner.
+An explosion of data such as customers' birthdays, relationship status, preferred brands and regional locations becoming more readily available has seen shops reaching out to individual customers in their preferred manner.

-The management of this data itself is a challenge and can see companies misusing or underusing the data without realising.
+The management of this data itself is a challenge, and companies can misuse or underuse the data without realising it.
 Technology, applications, machine learning and clever organisation are needed in today's world by all marketing managers to ensure that any use of data for personalisation is worthwhile and effective.

 Learn how to use marketing automation to send personalised, timely messages from our Beginners Guide to Marketing Automation.

 Marketing personalisation should be considered for all marketing strategies.
-We are seeing a real drive towards the personalisation of online marketing via the use of social media and email marketing.
+We are seeing a real drive towards personalising online marketing via social media and email marketing.

 Don't get left behind!

-Make the most out of data to deliver a more personalised marketing experience for your customers.
+Make the most out of data to deliver your customers a more personalised marketing experience.
 Your business, sales and relationship with your customers will improve from doing so.

-To learn how your business could make the most out of highly personalised online marketing to boost your brand awareness, sales and profits from your online shop then contact the team here at ExtraDigital today.
+To learn how your business could make the most out of highly personalised online marketing to boost your brand awareness, sales and profits from your online shop, contact the team here at ExtraDigital today.